junxit/us-congress-code/title-21/chapter-9/sec-353b.md

 ## Notes

 1 So in original.

+2 So in original.
 Two subsecs. (d) have been enacted.

 ### Prior Provisions